 - Dark tones are an excellent choice for dining rooms that are used predominantly at night time as rooms decorated like this come alive with the right lighting.
 Use a combination of wall lights, table lamps and some overhead lighting from feature pendants.
 A clever lighting plan to complement dark colours can work amazingly well.

-- The use of mirrors too adds another dimension and helps to reflect light around the space.
+- The introduction of mirrors too adds another dimension and helps to reflect light around the space.

 Strong dark colours can also be used to manipulate a space too.
 Using the off black on the walls and ceilings will lower the height of the room and make it feel more intimate without closing it in.
 This is a very clever use of colour and tone as you have a light and airy feel but the space seems intimate and cosy too.